 Textbook costs have increased 88% between 2006 and 2016.
 Between 1997 and 2018, the CPI (Consumer Price Index) of textbooks jumped 204%, nearly four times as fast as the dollar’s inflation rate during the same period of time.

 The status quo of rising textbook prices divides college students into two classes: those who can afford to buy a textbook and those who cannot.
-Incorporating OER removes this unnecessary distinction, giving all students equal opportunity to learn the material and engage in class, a critical first step in creating true equity in education.
+Incorporating OER removes this unnecessary distinction, giving all students equal opportunity to learn the material and engage in class, a critical first step in fostering equity in education.